 When it comes to goal setting, I feel some work better with huge stretch goals and some work better when goals are achievable.
 I personally work well with stretch goals and I really GO for it!
 It's important to know what is right for you because you want to keep yourself positive and motivated!

-Most of us don't have just one task we are responsible for.
-In many roles, including as a business owner, we wear many hats.
+Most of us don't have just one task we are responsible for; we wear many hats.
 This tends to leave us feeling overwhelmed with a to-do list that never ends.
 Well, I got news for you.
 You will always have a to-do list.
 Every.
 Single.
 Day.
 Of.
 Your.
 Life.
 So instead of letting that to-do list run you down, decide what hat you'll wear each day.

-This is my real life example of a weekly breakdown.
-(It's just more fun with fancy titles!)
-On Mondays, I wear the hat of Marketing Exec, on Tuesdays I am the CFO and you take a hard look at the books and pay bills (I hate this day), on Wednesdays I am the Creative and flesh out all those ideas I have for new projects, Thursdays are specifically dedicated to Website Development, Fridays are dedicated to shop tasks like Merchandising and Saturdays are Content Creation days (i.e. Photoshoots, Video Shoots, etc).
-And Sundays are (supposed to be) for rest.
+This is my real life example of a weekly breakdown (It's just more fun with fancy titles).
+On Mondays, I wear the hat of Marketing Exec, and on Tuesdays I am the CFO and you take a hard look at the books and pay bills (I hate this day).
+On Wednesdays I am the Creative and flesh out all those ideas I have for new projects, Thursdays are specifically dedicated to Website Development, and Fridays are dedicated to shop tasks like Merchandising and Saturdays are Content Creation days (i.e. Photoshoots, Video Shoots, etc).
+Sundays are (supposed to be) for rest.
 Once you've decided on your "hat" for the day, you'll be closer to having one of your most productive weeks.

 Not gonna lie!
 This is the absolute hardest step for me.
 Growth typically takes discipline and consistency.
 Each week can seem like an endless cycle so taking that rest time is super important to keep you from burning out!
-And don't be so hard on yourself.
+Also - don't be so hard on yourself.

 Now I hope you are ready to take on 2020 and each week will be your most productive week ever!